 Dow Chemical Company was founded in Midland and the company has contributed to the community’s growth including the 100-acre Dow Gardens, the Grace A. Dow Memorial Library and the architecturally rich Alden B. Dow Home and Studio.

 In addition to being the seat of state government, Lansing is also the home of Michigan State University, a top public research institution.

-Instead of the state famous for cowboys and open spaces, Wyoming, the west Michigan city, has a sharp focus on affordable living without skimping on the amenities.
+Instead of the state famous for cowboys and open spaces, Wyoming, located in west Michigan, has a sharp focus on affordable living without skimping on the amenities.

 Book lovers delight in the well-loved Kent District Library.
 City residents feel the love is mutual with about 75 percent of the population having a library card.

 Along with all the great scenery, living in Holland is quite affordable too.
-Median home price is $115,800 while median household income is $44,619.
+Median home value is $131,700 while median household income is $53,781.

-In 2018, Ann Arbor was named #1 on our Top 100 Best Places to Live three years in a row, this college town can add another jewel to its crown: the most affordable place to live in the state.
+In 2018, Ann Arbor was named #1 on our Top 100 Best Places to Live list and it’s easy to see why.
+This college town can add another jewel to its crown: the most affordable place to live in the state.

 One factor that moves Ann Arbor up to the high point on the list is its proximity to the University of Michigan, which also drives employment and culture here.
 Tech companies have also sprung up around the college and the city places an emphasis on growing the STEM sector.
 Additionally, Domino’s Pizza is headquartered out of Ann Arbor.